Amr-MKamal/Arduino_Ultrasonic_Anemometer/README.md

 # Advanced RPI4 Weather Station

-Built upon an array of 6-ultrasonic’s facing each other in 3-dimentions as an anenometer, A DHT22 for air temperature & humidity, soil sensor, and other add-ons available according to your application,the device is powered by solar energy to make it fully autonomous as it is built to act as a local very accurate weather station for precision agricultural application , the device relays it's data to FarmOS instance either on web or locally hosted on the RPI .
+Built upon an array of 6-ultrasonic’s facing each other in 3-dimentions as an anenometer, A DHT22 for air temperature & humidity, soil sensor, and other add-ons available according to your application,the device is powered by solar energy to make it fully autonomous as it is built to act as a local very accurate weather station for precision agricultural application , the device relays it's data to FarmOS instance either on web or locally hosted on the RPI , FarmOS helps you manage big sensor data easliy while monitring all farm sensors and reports in one platform
 This Product is the first of Farmtopia IOF Line and it's opensourced to support GODAN mission for easy & open agriculutral data it can work both stationary and mobile and can be easy replicated at home as described here
 ## Measured Data